akira2963753/Low-Cost-AI-Accelerator-Based-on-TPU/README.md

-# Low Cost AI Accelerator Based on Systolic Array
+# Low Cost AI Accelerator Based on Tensor Processing Unit

 ## What is the Systolic Array  :